- American Studies (18)

 An opportunity for a qualified student to explore work in an area of individual interest, selected and pursued in consultation with a faculty member.
 Repeatable to a total of 8 credits.
 Prerequisite: Consent of the instructor who will supervise the independent study.

 This course traces environmentalism as a social movement in relation to the development of environmental writing.
 Students will consider the relationship between literature and social change, the development of literary strategies in environmental writing, and commentaries on the environmental movement by cultural critics and environmental historians in developing countries.
-Prerequisites: ENST 250 or permission of instructor.
+Prerequisites: IIAMST 250 or ENST 250 or permission of instructor.
 Cross-listed with ENST 363.
-Fall, alternate years.
+Fall, odd years.

 Interdisciplinary course examines selected biographies of Americans and American-identified figures from historical and literary perspectives.
 Readings contextualize developments in American culture and society (writ large) from 1492 to the present.
 Intended for nonmajors.
 Includes autobiographies.
 Prerequisite: 24 ISP credits, including ITW 101 and IQL 101.
 Annually.